johanix/draft-johani-dnsop-multi-provider-requirements/draft-johani-dnsop-multi-provider-requirements-00.md

 6) There is a mechanism that allows a provider to propose changes to the NS RRset and get agreement on the contents of the set.

+## Simple unsigned zone with multiple providers

+This subsection analyses the simple multi-provider scenario

+### Zone contents

+Lets assume that each provider has NS records, NS_A for provider A and NS_B for provider B.

+The quiescent state is the following:

+Both providers serve the zone with an NS RRset that consists of NS_A and NS_B.
+At the parent the delegation NS RRset is the same.
+Where needed, the parent has glue consistent with the data in the zone.

+### Updating the NS RRset at the parent

+When provider A wants to change its NS RRset to NS_An, it can just update the NS RRset at the apex of the zone locally.
+Provider A then tries to agree with provider B on a new NS RRset.
+When agreement is reached provider A adds a CSYNC record to the zone.

+Currently there is no mechanism to update the parent NS RRset automatically for unsigned zones.

+An agent that operates on behalf of the zone owner has to be informed.
+This agent can then use an API provided by the registrar to update the NS RRset and any required glue.

+### On-boarding a new provider

+To on-board provider C, provider C MUST coordinate with provider A and B to update the NS RRsets at the apex of A and B and at the parent to include NS_C.

+### Off-boarding

+Off-boarding goes in the opposite order of on-boarding.

+### Requirements

+1) The zone owner provides both providers with an unsigned copy of the zone.
+   The zone SHOULD NOT include the apex NS RRset.

+2) There is a mechanism that allows a provider to propose changes to the NS RRset and get agreement on the contents of the set.

+## Future work to let the parent update the NS RRset for an unsigned zone.

+This subsection analyses the simple multi-provider scenario where the parent has a mechanism to automatically update the NS RRset.

+### Zone contents

+Lets assume that each provider has NS records, NS_A for provider A and NS_B for provider B.

+The quiescent state is the following:

+Both providers serve the zone with an NS RRset that consists of NS_A and NS_B.
+At the parent the delegation NS RRset is the same.
+Where needed, the parent has glue consistent with the data in the zone.

+### Updating the NS RRset at the parent

+When provider A wants to change its NS RRset to NS_An, it can just update the NS RRset at the apex of the zone locally.
+Provider A then tries to agree with provider B on a new NS RRset.
+When agreement is reached provider A adds a CSYNC record to the zone.

+Using ideas from RFC 9615 (Automatic DNSSEC Bootstrapping Using Authenticated Signals from the Zone's Operator) a new protocol could be designed to update the parent NS RRset.

+If some of the current nameserver for the zone are in DNSSEC signed zones then they can published the new NS RRset under something like:
+_nsupdate.example.co.uk._signal.ns1.example.net

+There are there two problems that need to be solved:
+* The creation of a 'CNS' record that has a similar role as the CDS record.
+* A name scheme for in-bailiwick glue records.
+For example ns1._nsupdate.example.co.uk._signalns1.example.net IN AAAA could be the glue for ns1.example.co.uk.

+### On-boarding a new provider

+To on-board provider C, provider C MUST coordinate with provider A and B to update the NS RRsets at the apex of A and B and at the parent to include NS_C.

+### Off-boarding

+Off-boarding goes in the opposite order of on-boarding.

+### Requirements

+1) A mechanism the signals the parent in a secure way that the parent NS RRset needs to be updated.

 # Security Considerations